yid164/Aimsio-Java-Programming-Assignment/README.md

     Part A
 ```

-1. Update the UI so that all the components stay centered as opposed to left aligned.
+3- Update the UI so that all the components stay centered as opposed to left aligned.
 They should stay centered even if the window is resized.

-1. Bonus: How would you test this code?
+4- (Bonus) How would you test this code?

+5- (Bonus) Use a database layer to persist the project hierarchy when user adds or deletes the activites.
+The web application should be able to show the same hierarchy as last session even when it is stopped and run again.

 ## Important Notes
 * Follow the design patterns used in the code and separate your logic from UI as much as possibe.

-# Submission

-After making you changes, make
+* Make sure your code is readable and easy to follow.
+* If we need to do other steps to run your application, in addition to `mvn jetty:run`, please include them in your submission.